Arabic Biscuits – A Comprehensive Guide on Traditional Middle Eastern Treats

 Remember to store your Arabic biscuits in an airtight container to maintain their freshness and delicious taste.
 Enjoy the delightful flavours of these Middle Eastern treats at your next gathering or as a delightful snack any time of the day.

-Arabic Biscuits in Modern-Day
+Popular Arabic Biscuits

-Arabic biscuits have come a long way, and today, you can find various types and flavours to suit your taste buds.
 One popular Arabic biscuit is Ghraybeh, a Middle Eastern shortbread cookie.
 Its ingredients include butter or ghee, flour, powdered sugar, and pistachios.

 These melt-in-your-mouth cookies are simple to make and become an instant favourite once you try them.